Monitoring IBM Middleware

 For the containerized portion of the application, some technologies are automatically instrumented for monitoring.
 In addition, the load generation tool is continuously running transactions against the application.
 Let's verify that things are running.

-oc get pods -n qotd --kubeconfig kubeconfig-apps
+kubectl get pods -n qotd

 You should see results similar to this: